Apple Boutique: Failure and closing

 The night before the closing, the Beatles, their wives and girlfriends came to take what they wanted.
 The next morning it was announced that all the remaining stock was to be given away on the basis of one item per person.
 In an interview for The Beatles Anthology, Harrison describes the event: "We ended up giving the contents away.
 We put an ad in the paper and we filmed people coming in and grabbing everything."
 Word spread quickly and the shop was empty within hours.
 The public, numbering in the hundreds, nearly rioted trying to get their share and the police attended.

-The 18th-century house was demolished in 1974 and replaced with Travelscene House, 94 Baker Street, London W1U 6FZ.
+The 18th-century house was demolished sometime between October 1969 and January of 1972 and replaced with Travelscene House, 94 Baker Street, London W1U 6FZ.
 This is an office building, taller than the original building, with incorrectly proportioned neo-Georgian facades that pastiche the main facade of the original building, and forming part of a controversial redevelopment of the historic urban block to north and east.

 A Heritage Foundation blue plaque commemorating John Lennon's involvement with the shop was unveiled at the building on 27 April 2003.
 This was replaced on 17 March 2013 by a plaque noting both Lennon's and George Harrison's involvement with the store.

 On 31 July 2008, a recreation of the "Apple Boutique" mural was projected onto the building by BBC programme Newsnight to mark the 40th anniversary of the shop's closure.
 This was part of Newsnight's series marking the 40th anniversary of 1968 and brought together Pattie Boyd, Beatles' friend Tony Bramwell, and Sixties actress, and later fashion designer, Edina Ronay to recall the controversial and eccentric Apple Boutique.